randomtruffles/Dominion_League/rules.md

 Divisions ([2.2](#2.2)) are grouped into tiers.
 The Dominion League has 11 tiers, identified by letters A through K.

 <a name="2.3.1"></a>2.3.1.
-Tiers A through E always have exactly 1, 2, 4, 4, and 8 divisions respectively.
+Tiers A through C always have exactly 1, 2, and 4 divisions respectively.

 <a name="2.3.2"></a>2.3.2.
-Tiers F and below usually have at least 8 divisions.
-Moderator discretion will be used to balance the distribution of players and divisions within these tiers.
+Tiers D and E have a minimum of 4 divisions each.

 <a name="2.3.3"></a>2.3.3.
-The moderators may make exceptions to these tier count rules to account for probable changes in the size of the League.
+Tiers F through K have a minimum of 6 divisions each.
+If there are not enough players to meet this requirement, tiers will be eliminated as necessary.

+<a name="2.3.4"></a>2.3.4.
+A tier can have no more than twice as many divisions as the tier above it.
+If there are too many players to meet this requirement, tiers will be added as necessary.

+<a name="2.3.5"></a>2.3.5.
+Excluding the bottom tier, a tier must have at least as many divisions as the tier above it, minus one.

 ### <a name="2.4"></a>2.4.
 Tier Placement